-In observation of Juneteenth Holiday, the Detroit Land Bank Authority offices will be closed on Friday, June 18, at 3:00 PM.
-The Detroit Land Bank Authority will resume all normal business activities on Monday, June 21, 2021, at 9:00 AM.
+In observance of the Martin Luther King, Jr. holiday, the Detroit Land Bank Authority offices will be closed on Monday, January 17th.
+There will be no auctions on Monday, January 17th.
+The Detroit Land Bank Authority will resume all normal business activities on Tuesday, January 18th at 9:00 AM.

 The Detroit Land Bank Authority’s public lobby is open by appointment only.
 Please note, the Guardian Building requires everyone entering the building to wear a mask.
 Lobby Hours are Monday – Friday from 9 am to 5 pm.
 Visitors must make an appointment at least one business day in advance by calling 313-974-6869 or email [email protected] to make an appointment.
 Visitors without an appointment will be asked to schedule a date and time to return.

 To maintain social distance, lobby capacity is limited to 4 people at a time.
 Please do not bring additional people with you unless necessary such as a translator, caregiver, or children.
 All visitors are required to wear a mask and complete a self-administered health screening upon entry.

 The DLBA also offers virtual appointments.
 For assistance please call 313-974-6869 or contact your usual DLBA representative.

 Payments, signed purchase agreements, contracts, or documents should be submitted electronically or mailed to: